DaniaZehra/SE_Proj/README.md

- upTo run the project run the following commands:
+To run the project, run the following commands:

 docker ps -a